Community relations

 At our global locations with production and business sites, as well as in the city of Kitakyushu, where Yaskawa is headquartered, we will actively participate in local events, promote sports, and provide a venue for dialogue with domestic and overseas guests and industry-academia-government communications, in an effort to contribute to society and promote co-creation with the local community.

-In February 2023, the Kitakyushu Marathon was held for the first time in 3 years.
-Yaskawa sponsors the event, and many Yaskawa Group employees and their families volunteered at the runner reception and Aid Station.
-Although the weather was unfortunate, we were able to contribute to the excitement of the event by sending smiles and applause to the runners.
+Since the first event, Yaskawa has been a main sponsor of this large-scale, citizen-participatory marathon held in Kitakyushu City, where our head office is located.
+In February 2024, many Yaskawa Group employees and their families volunteered at the Aid Station.
+We were able to contribute to the excitement of the event by sending smiles and applause to the runners.

 “Giravanz Kitakyushu” is a professional soccer club that belongs to the Japan Professional Football League (J. League), and is headquartered in Kitakyushu City.
 In 1947, Giravanz’s predecessor, Mitsubishi Kasei Kurosaki Soccer Club was founded.
 In 2010, the club became the 5th J-League member in the Kyushu region after Roasso Kumamoto and the 2nd J-League member in Fukuoka Prefecture after Avispa Fukuoka.
 Yaskawa is an official sponsor of Giravanz Kitakyushu.